Release Notes#

 The Problem-Solving Handbook provides advanced guidance on using D‑Wave solvers, in particular QPU solvers.
 It explains and demonstrates techniques of problem formulation, minor-embedding, and configuring QPU parameters to optimize performance.

-A recent update has restructured and expanded this guide and made its techniques more widely accessible by adding Ocean code examples for many that were previously described only through mathematical formulation.
+A recent update has restructured and expanded this guide and made its techniques more widely accessible by adding Ocean software code examples for many that were previously described only through mathematical formulation.

-Japanese Translation of Leap Cloud Subscription Agreement: Japan#
+Japanese Translation of Cloud Subscription Agreement: Japan#

-A Japanese translation of the Leap Cloud Subscription Agreement for Japan is available for download at Subscription Agreement: Japan.
+A Japanese translation of the Cloud Subscription Agreement for Japan is available for download at Subscription Agreement: Japan.

 The official legal document is the English language version of the Agreement.

-2021-03-24 Leap Release#
+2021-03-24 Release#

 New Working Graph for Backup Advantage System#